-Home Based Servers are Easy Targets
+Home-Based Servers are Easy Targets

 Another problem that may prop up is the change of firmware by the routers.
 In that scenario, the authorities will find difficulty in tracing the attacker.
-This is because the replaced firmware almost resembles the same, including the administration page, settings, etc.
+This is because the replaced firmware resembles the same, including the administration page, settings, etc.

 A Few Incidents of Pharming

-In yet another incident, a complaint was lodged against a bank in Mexico indulged in pharming activity.
+A few significant pharming instances of attacks reported came into the limelight.
+One such incident was hacking a New York ISP’s domain name linked to a website in Australia.
+However, reporting of no such financial loss happened.
+It occurred in January 2005.
+In yet another incident, the lodging of a complaint against a bank in Mexico that indulged in pharming activity.
 The complainant was Symantec, and it took place in January 2008.
 According to the report, DNS settings were altered from a customer’s computer at home after getting an email from Spain.